-a.
+- a.
 Ask the students to generate a list of as many carbon containing items as they can from viewing the projected slide or overhead image of a landscape scene.
 The possibilities are many, but hopefully you can find a picture with fairly obvious carbon items.
 Students should compile their list and complete the table on the What's the "matter" with carbon? worksheet.
-The teacher can also use the large powers of 10 poster and either blank magnetic pieces or post-it notes, have students assign one of their objects to its appropriate scale on the classroom poster.
+The teacher can also use the large Powers of 10 poster and either blank magnetic pieces or post-it notes, have students assign one of their objects to its appropriate scale on the classroom poster. - 2.
 The Carbon cycle: Tracing carbon through systems

 - a.
 Point out to your students that most of the objects they have identified are connected to each other through biological and chemical processes that we often refer to as the carbon cycle.
-Project a slide or overhead of the Terrestrial Carbon Cycle (below). - b.
+Project a slide or overhead of the Terrestrial Carbon Cycle (below and in PowerPoint). - b.
 Tracing Matter Pick any point in the diagram, say, the lynx, and ask where carbon from a molecule in the lynx's body could go next (respired as CO2; moves into decaying material if lynx dies, where it could then be respired; moved within the lynx's body by biosynthesis).
 Then allow the students to describe other possible routes on their handouts.
-Encourage the students to make mental use of the arrows in their pathways.
-After everyone has had a chance to think of a couple, bring the class back together and solicit volunteers to share their ideas.
 Ask the students: are all of the transitions in a given example actually possible?
 Have we unsuccessfully conserved matter at any point?
 Watch out for common mistakes, such as moving carbon from decomposing organisms into the soil, and from there into plants via uptake by roots.
-Remember that students tend to neglect the role of gaseous forms of carbon.
+Remember that students tend to neglect the role of gaseous forms of carbon. - c.
+Ask students what the blank, un-named arrows represent (burning, cellular respiration, and photosynthesis).
+Then a brief introduction to next slide can occur using these arrows.
+Ask students what it would mean if the two arrows entering the atmosphere added up to more carbon than the arrow with the carbon leaving the atmosphere, and vice versa.
+Adding the amount of carbon from burning and cellular respiration and subtracting the carbon from photosynthesis will give the net flux.
+If this number is positive, then there is more carbon from the two arrows entering the atmosphere than the arrow exiting it, so there is more carbon entering the atmosphere than leaving it.
+If this number is negative, then there is more carbon leaving the atmosphere than entering it.
+This can lead to a deeper understanding of the relations between the processes that release carbon into the atmosphere and the processes that take carbon out of the atmosphere back to earth and will be built upon later in this lesson.

-2. CO2 is a Greenhouse gas
+3. CO2 is a Greenhouse gas